-Beautiful beaches like Waikiki and the historical Pearl Harbor site are just two highlights on Oahu, Hawaii's best known tourist destination.
+Beautiful beaches like Waikiki and the historical Pearl Harbor site are just two of the top Hawaii attractions on Oahu, Hawaii’s best known tourist destination.

 Many first time visitors to Hawai’i equate it with Honolulu, and the island of Oahu with Waikiki.
 That’s a pity.
 While Waikiki Beach in Honolulu is a key attraction — certainly it’s the best central location to stay — O’ahu has so much more to offer.
 It wasn’t until we rented a car and explored the North Shore’s famous surfing beaches and parks that we came to appreciate the contrasting facets of this relatively compact, 504-square-mile island.

 Living on Canada’s west coast, we’ve been fortunate to visit Oahu on many occasions and have compiled a list of our favorite activities, both for newcomers and returning families.
 I’ll also share our favorite family hotels.

 Of course, this is the place to encounter first.
 Immediately after checking into our hotel recently, my husband George, our son Sasha (11 at the time) and I were out the door and walking barefoot along Waikiki Beach.
 Stretching two miles from one end to the other, this happening, people-watching landmark actually consists of nine beaches.

 Sasha was intrigued by the grove of surfboards — one of many up and down the beach, we later discovered — sticking up in the golden sand outside the Royal Hawaiian Hotel.
 Ask one of the instructors for a surfing lesson, and they say you’ll be up on your board within 30 minutes.
 Naturally, kids are the quickest to learn.
 And don’t worry (too much!) about the waves, they’re fairly gentle here.
 You can also ride the crest of a wave in an outrigger canoe with one of the beachboys for about $10/hour.